6 × 30’ | Comedy–Drama | Rural Kent Village

 Tom, a faded Britpop bass-player turned vegan beekeeper-in-training, and Nyla — formerly Barbara — a Black ex-model rebranding her curated life, swap London for a Kent village post-lockdown in search of fresh air, purpose, and a reset.

-As the world restarts, their new life proves anything but tranquil.
-The local primary-school PTA is a swingers’ paradise.
-Nyla attracts the obsessive attention of a local teenage girl.
-An impulsively purchased goat triggers an all-out war with the WI.
+As the world restarts, their new life proves anything but tranquil: the local primary-school PTA is a swingers’ paradise, Nyla attracts the obsessive attention of a local teenage girl, and an impulsively purchased goat triggers an all-out war with the WI.

 As Nyla confronts the village’s quiet biases and her own past, and Tom chases compostable purpose, their marriage begins to fracture — and reform — in unexpected ways.

-A story about reinvention, belonging, and learning to live slower, deeper, and a lot weirder.
+A story about reinvention, belonging, and learning to live slower, deeper, and with the village watching.

 Status: